dleeim/Reinforcement_Learning_Projects/README.md

 # Reinforcement_Learning_Projects
-The repository is for codes for Undergraduate Research Opportunity Program (UROP) during my 2nd year Summer Break
+The repository is for codes for Reinforcement Learning studied during my 2nd year Summer Break

 Content:
 1. Q-Learning on a grid world problem